Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A. If you’re in the early stages of writing a story, Book Editing Blueprint will teach you to put all the foundational pieces in place from the very beginning.
 You’ll learn how to develop your theme, flesh out your characters, craft your plot, maximize each scene, and improve your writing technique.

 While the final blueprint is geared toward editing a book, the lessons are applicable regardless of what stage the project is in.
-If you’re still writing your first draft, the course will give you valuable tools to get you on the right track.
+If you’re still writing your first draft, the course will give you valuable tools to keep you on the right track.
 Get a solid foundation now, and then come back and review once you finish your draft.

-If you’re starting from scratch, in a way you’re actually lucky because you’ll be able to avoid the mistakes a lot of people make.
+If you’re starting from scratch, in a way you’re lucky because you’ll be able to avoid the mistakes a lot of people make.
 By catching weaknesses early, you’ll save time on rewrites later.
 Wherever you are in the process, the course will give you the solid foundation that your novel needs.

 If you’re feeling overwhelmed by the prospect of writing a book and fear you don’t have what it takes, that’s perfectly normal.
 That’s why I’m going to teach you these concepts step by step and give you the tools to work through the overwhelm.